 Executive Vice President of Communications and Events

-Nancy Hedrick serves as the Executive Vice President of Communications and Events for the Fellowship of Christian Athletes at the National Support Center in Kansas City, Mo.
-She oversees all internal and external communications, including public and media relations, FCA Magazine, and the national events and donor services departments.
+Nancy Hedrick serves as the Executive Vice President of Communications and Events for the Fellowship of Christian Athletes at the National Support Center in Kansas City, MO.
+She oversees communications and marketing as well as public and media relations, FCA Magazine, national events and donor services.

-Before joining FCA in September 2004, Hedrick first worked at General Mills in Minneapolis in various roles including Director of Marketing and Sales.
-She then moved to ConAgra Frozen Foods in Omaha where she ultimately served as Senior Vice President of Marketing for Retail Brands.
+Before joining FCA in September 2004, Hedrick first worked at General Mills in Minneapolis, MN in various roles including Director of Marketing and Sales.
+She then moved to ConAgra Frozen Foods in Omaha, NE where she ultimately served as Senior Vice President of Marketing for Retail Brands.

 Executive Vice President of Ministry Programs and Resources